SS Canastota: Voyages of Canastota

 That first voyage did not begin well.
-Part of Canastotas cargo caught fire, while the ship was still alongside the wharf in New York.
-Crucially, the fire did not reach the 10,000 gallons of 'benzine' that were already on-board.
+On 7 May 1915, while the ship was still alongside Pier 37, Atlantic Basin, at the foot of Pioneer Street, Brooklyn, a part of Canastota's cargo, stored in No.5 hold of the ship, caught fire.
+The smoke coming from the hatch was so dense that the firemen were unable to enter the hold.
+Crucially, the fire did not reach the 10,000 gallons of 'benzine' that were already on-board, in No.3 hold.
 Even so, the holds had to be flooded to extinguish the fire, leaving the ship's bow resting on the mud.
 The vessel was damaged and needed significant structural repairs before being able to leave for Australia after a delay of some weeks.
-There was a further delay due to a landslide in the Culebra Cut, part of the Panama Canal.
+There was a further delay due to a landslide in the Culebra Cut, part of the then newly-opened Panama Canal.

 In early 1916, during World War I, she was taken off the United States to Australia run and used to transport Canadian troops and also as a collier and food supply vessel.
-One of her crew drowned in Genoa Harbour on 24 April 1918, was buried in the Staglieno Cemetery.

-From 1919 to 1921 she ran a service from the ports of New York and Boston on the east coast of the United States to Australian ports—via the Panama Canal and Suva in Fiji—making the return journey, via New Zealand—Wellington or Auckland—and Suva, for the United States & Australia Line.
+One of her crew, who drowned in Genoa Harbour, on 24 April 1918, was buried in the Staglieno Cemetery.From 1919 to 1921, she ran a service from the ports of New York and Boston on the east coast of the United States to Australian ports—via the Panama Canal and Suva in Fiji—making the return journey, via New Zealand—Wellington or Auckland—and Suva, for the United States & Australia Line.